cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/library/README.md

 # Developing the DTVF

 This `/library` directory houses the Typescript, CSS, and HTML files that make up the framework along with some configuration files for compilation.
-When creating visualisations, the pre-compiled, hosted version of this framework should be used; files from this directory should not be copied into/directly linked to visualisation implementations.
+The result of the build process is a Docker image that contains the compiled DTVF files along with an Apache web server; this allow users to then attach their content via a Docker volume mounted to `/var/www/html`.
 <br/>

-## Requirements
+## Development Requirements

 To develop the DTVF the following software is required on the local machine: